mrkhorasani/AZ-900/README.md

 ## Cloud Types
    1. Public Cloud
    2. Private Cloud<br>
-      is common among companies that have to avoid data disclosure to the public. military services and companies that have to comply with **HIPPA**.
+      is common among companies that have to avoid data disclosure to the public.
+Military services and companies that have to comply with **HIPPA**.
    3. Hybrid Cloud
 > [!Note]
 > **HIPAA:** Stands for "Health Insurance Portability and Accountability Act" which defines standards to prevent patient data from being disclosed to the public.<br>